 Anywho, back to the divorce.
-As I said politics isn’t my favorite topic but the global impact of such a decision has made it impossible for me to not blabber about it.
-If you are as politically impaired as I am on a normal basis, the only thing that BREXIT will mean to you is that you now have to get a separate visa for Britain when you finally take that cross-euro trip on your bucket list.
+As I said politics isn’t my favorite topic, but the global impact of such a decision has made it impossible for me to not blabber about it.
+If you are as politically impaired as I am on an average, the only thing that BREXIT will mean to you is that you now have to get a separate visa for Britain when you finally take that cross-euro trip on your bucket list.
 Well, that’s true, but there is so much more to that.
-This means a complete shift in the political, economic and social sectors of Britain, Europe and finally the world.
+The existing of Britain from the EU means a complete shift in the political, economic and social sectors of Britain, Europe and finally the world.

-In the hopes of minimizing the effects of Britain’s action the remaining EU nations are both enraged and eager to activate Article 50 exit talks.
+In the hopes of minimizing the effects of Britain’s action, the remaining EU nations are both enraged and eager to activate Article 50 exit talks.
 "Any delay would unnecessarily prolong uncertainty.
 We have rules to deal with this in an orderly way.
 Article 50 of the Treaty on the European Union sets out the procedure to be followed if a Member State decides to leave the European Union," the official statement said.
-Despite their eagerness sadly UK is going nowhere for at least 2 years, while the negotiations are being done.
+Despite their eagerness sadly the UK is going nowhere for at least two years, while negotiations are being conducted.

-Talking about immigration brings about borders since the UK now only has to focus on its own interests, this means newer and more self-interest laws regulating export and import, immigration, foreign exchange etc. another thing to think about is the free trade in EU.
+Talking about immigration, let's focus on borders.
+Since the UK now only has to focus on its own interests, this means newer and more self-interest laws regulating export and import, immigration, foreign exchange, etc. another thing to think about is the free trade in EU.
 Britain now has to entirely reshape its market to be self-sufficient with new agreements with EU as a whole, its member states individually and then the rest of the world.
-Lord have mercy on the person doing all that paperwork).
+(Lord have mercy on the person doing all that paperwork).

 When it comes to military strength, UK had the strongest defense power.
 At the end of the day, this leaves EU a tad bit more vulnerable.
 The last possible domino to fall in the long list is the rise of Germany.
 What does that mean, you ask?
 It means that since the second largest member of the EU has existed, a replacement is in order and the most likely candidate is Germany.
 Which will become even bolder in its stand within EU which is probably the opposite of everything the UK stood for.

 I know I’ve said a lot about BREXIT already but bear with me a little longer.
 The real reason I got interested in BREXIT wasn’t the political or economic but rather the social.
 After reading about 100 tweets on BREXIT what came to my notice was that the referendum did not empower Brits to fight for a better future but rather it gave them validation to discriminate and mainstream Racism.
-The world’s greatest conquering nation established itself by acquiring nations and with it: its people, culture, and heritage.
-The colonial rule created a situation in which millions of nonindigenous people adopted Britain as their country and something like the dissolution between EU and UK isn’t a strong enough a reason for indigenous brits to feel entitled to harassing and victimizing others.
+The world’s greatest conquering nation established itself by acquiring countries and with it: its people, culture, and heritage.
+The colonial rule created a situation in which millions of nonindigenous people adopted Britain as their country and something like the dissolution between EU and UK isn’t a strong enough reason for indigenous Brits to feel entitled to harassing and victimizing others.